Learn more at the entry requirements page.

 Months of entry

-Our Cognitive Behavioural Therapy PGDip produces psychological therapists who are competent in the practice of Cognitive Behavioural Therapy (CBT) for patients affected by psychological disorders.
-It focuses predominantly on the treatment of depression and anxiety disorders.
+Our Cognitive Behavioural Therapy PGDip produces psychological therapists competent in the practice of Cognitive Behavioural Therapy (CBT) for patients affected by psychological disorders.
+It focuses on the treatment of depression and anxiety disorders.

-The course offers CBT practitioner level training designed for healthcare and related professionals who have already completed introductory and/or intermediate CBT training (or equivalent) and have some supervised experience of providing CBT.
+This course offers CBT practitioner-level training designed for healthcare and related professionals.
+You may have already completed introductory and/or intermediate CBT training (or equal to).
+You may also have some supervised experience in providing CBT.